 (Yes, there are sellsails too, pirates and smugglers who can be hired, the way Davos contracted Salladhor Saan to fight for Stannis.
-Saan was a typical sellsword though, because abandoned them when things didn't look good for Stannis.)
+Saan was a typical sellsword though, because he abandoned the cause when things didn't look good for Stannis.)

 But when you require a large army you don't need to hire a bunch of individual mercenaries, you can hire an entire sellsword company, like Cersei is doing with the Golden Company.

-They were far from the only sellsword company she could have turned to—although arguably the greatest of them all is no longer on the market (because the Unsullied were liberated by and fight for Daenerys).
+They were far from the only one she could have turned to - although arguably the greatest of them all is no longer on the market, because the Unsullied were liberated by and fight for Daenerys.
 While not a traditional sellsword company, they were still soldiers for hire, and their commitment to their masters was unquestioned.
-While their skills on the show have sometimes been underwhelming (they are nearly invincible in the novels), they are so disciplined they are one of the few forces to ever defeat the Dothraki, when three thousand of them withstood an attack at Qohor by a khalasar of over 50,000 men.
-(Yes, slavery is outlawed in Westeros, but it's doubtful Cersei would have cared about that.
-She likely would have "freed" them before making them fight for her.)
+While the Unsullied's skills on the show have sometimes been underwhelming (they are nearly invincible in the novels), they are so disciplined they are one of the few forces to ever defeat the Dothraki, when three thousand of them withstood an attack at Qohor by a khalasar of over 50,000 men.

 But true sellsword companies are not loyal slaves, they are free men who sign contracts (that's why they are also called "free companies").
 Groups like the Long Lances, the Company of the Cat, the Bright Banners, the Stormbreakers, and the Company of the Rose fight for whomever pays them, which means their allegiance can flipped by a higher bidder, or they can abandon their contracts if defeat looks certain.